ddJProj/ddjproj.github.io/src/content/project/enhance-2.md

 stack: ['Rust', 'MySQL']
 website: https://ddjproj.github.io/
 github:  https://github.com/ddJProj/CS499-Capstone-Project_Artifact-Enhancements
-order: 5
+order: 2
 ---

+This project listing includes a formal write-up for the second stage of enhancements for the completed Computer Science Capstone project.
+Project was finished during last semester before graduation.

 # Artifact 2: Enhancements write-up:

-The following is my entire planned list of stage 2, Data Structures & Algorithms, enhancements for this artifact project.
+The following is my entire planned list of stage 2, **Data Structures & Algorithms**, enhancements for this artifact project.
 These were previously included in the updated version of my formal planning document for the project.

 - **Enhancement 13:** Develop an AVL tree data structure for storing and managing Client objects.